-9.9 Inverclyde does not currently have any live mineral workings.
+9.9 Inverclyde does not currently have any live mineral workings and the Council is unaware of any workable mineral resource being present within its area.
 Mineral workings, whilst important for the economy, can have an impact on local communities, the environment and built and natural heritage.
 The Council's position is that any proposals for mineral extraction should be brought forward through the Local Development Plan process.
 As such, no proposals for mineral workings will be supported during the lifetime of this Plan.
 Should any proposals come forward during the Plan period, they will be assessed in accordance with the other policies of the Plan and Scottish Planning Policy.

-SCHEDULE 9: Business and Industrial Development Opportunities SiteRef Site/Location Site Area (ha) Preferred Use Additional Information Port Glasgow E1 Kelburn (Parklea Rd) 1.48 Class 4, 5 and 6 E2 Duchal Road 0.66 Class 4, 5 and 6 E3 Newark Street 0.98 Class 4, 5 and 6 Greenock E4 Bogston Lane 0.21 Class 4, 5 and 6 E5 Port Glasgow Rd (south) 0.59 Class 4, 5 and 6 E6 Port Glasgow Rd (north) 1.02 Class 4, 5 and 6 Strategic Economic Investment Location E7 Inchgreen 5.86 Class 4, 5 and 6 Strategic Economic Investment Location Identified for/ priority given to manufacture and maintenance of off-shore renewables E8 Sinclair Street 2.43 Class 4, 5 and 6
+SCHEDULE 9: Business and Industrial Development Opportunities SiteRef Site/Location Site Area (ha) Preferred Use Additional Information Port Glasgow El Kelburn (Parklea Rd) 1.48 Class 4, 5 and 6 E2 Duchal Road 0.66 Class 4, 5 and 6 E3 Newark Street 0.98 Class 4, 5 and 6 Greenock E4 Bogston Lane 0.21 Class 4, 5 and 6 E5 Port Glasgow Rd (south) 0.59 Class 4, 5 and 6 E6 Port Glasgow Rd (north) 1.02 Class 4, 5 and 6 Strategic Economic Investment Location E7 Inchgreen 5.86 Class 4, 5 and 6 Strategic Economic Investment Location Identified for/ priority given to manufacture and maintenance of off-shore renewables E8 Sinclair Street 2.43 Class 4, 5 and 6